 Why Shoot RAW?

-For those unfamiliar with the RAW format, this is a file type which some cameras offer that saves all data pertaining to an image without any compression added.
+For those unfamiliar with RAW, this is any file type (DNG, CR2, etc) which saves all data pertaining to an image without any compression added.
 If you are not shooting in RAW, your camera is disposing of data and compressing the image into a jpeg file when it writes the file to the camera card.
 This can limit your options in later editing.
 Among other things, RAW gives you extremely accurate color as well as the ability to correct a poor exposure.
-Perhaps most impressively, RAW also allows you to cleanly upscale images far larger than possible with a jpeg.
-I’ve increased RAW files from 18 inches tall to 56 inches tall and still had solid sharpness and image quality.
-Try that with a jpeg and see what happens.
+Uncompressed images also upscale much better if necessary.

 The Three Elements of Exposure: